catalyzeio/paas-cli-reference/combined_docs.md

 List all existing domains that have SSL certificate and private key pairs
 ```

 `certs list` lists all of the available certs you have created on your environment.
-The displayed names are the names that should be used as the `DOMAIN` parameter in the [sites create](#SitesCreate) command.
+The displayed names are the names that should be used as the `DOMAIN` parameter in the <a data-unique="SitesCreate">sites create</a> command.
 Here is a sample command

 ```
 catalyze certs list